 - Four open Ethernet ports on the base

 - Almost double the range of most mesh Wi-Fi systems

 - Smartphone app or account not required for setup

-- Satellites are large and difficult to place
+- Mesh points are large and difficult to place

 - Each unit has two Ethernet ports

 - Most settings require an active internet connection

 - Google account required to set up and use